 Toots Johnson was the cook/manager at Oakland, and this Website is really his story.
 The bathhouse was in essence, Toot's establishment.
 Although he did not own the bathhouse, he ran it, cared for it, fed us, and most importantly, handmade the oak leaf plaitza brooms that we used in the steam room.
 He could be gruff as an angry bear if you overstepped your bounds by getting in his way in his kitchen, but he was mostly caring and affectionate in keeping with his kind and friendly nature and he was, given the opportunity, someone from whom you could learn quite a bit about life.
 We loved and respected Toots.

 The bathhouse that I write about in this Website is the bathhouse we enjoyed from 1970 to 1975.
-Today, and several owners later, the steam is just as good as it ever was, even though the interior of the building has remained heavily altered from its 1930-1976 appearance.
-Nonetheless, visit the bathhouse today for steam and dinner.
+Today, and several owners later, the steam is just as good as it ever was, and under the guidance of the latest owners, the interior of the building has begun a welcomed trek back towards its 1930-1976 appearance.
+Visit the bathhouse today for steam and dinner.
 This is the steam that made Detroit.
 Page 9 of this Website, provides details.
-Please Note: This historical Website should not be construed as an endorsement or advertisement for the current proprietors.

 Page 2 - Toots Johnson (1909-1987)

 Page 4 - Upon Entering the Bathhouse

 Page 5 - The Pool Area